A sharper Swiss cheese: Introduction

 In \cite[Theorem~1.1]{FI}, Feinstein and the author introduced a general method for constructing essential uniform algebras.
 Using this method they constructed an essential, natural, regular uniform algebra on the closed unit disc $\ol{D}$ \cite[Theorem~1.2]{FI}.
 Repeating the proof of \cite[Theorem~1.2]{FI} with the strongly regular uniform algebra of Theorem~1.2 above in place of McKissick's normal uniform algebra shows that the result can be strengthened by replacing regularity by strong regularity.
+(By a result of Wilken \cite[Lemma]{Wilken2}, every strongly regular uniform algebra is natural, so we omit mention of naturality from the statement of the theorem.)